geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 Another classic example is to not use [server-side sessions](https://www.tutorialspoint.com/What-is-the-difference-between-session-and-cookies) for web applications but use client-side cookies.

 > You can easily replace server-side sessions with something like a [JSON Web Token (JWT)](https://jwt.io/) for authentication and authorization.

 JWTs can be easily passed to the server on each request from the client as part of the header or as a cookie.
-This makes scaling software a lot easier as servers can act as [cattle than a pet](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+It makes scaling software a lot easier as servers can act as [cattle than a pet](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 If you absolutely need sessions don’t save it on the server file system move it to a datastore like redis which will make the server replaceable easily.
 The main point here is you should not love your server, they should be disposable and elastic as per the load.
 This is made possible by writing stateless software which is easily scalable and also highly available.

 ## Software Scalability from an operations standpoint